flatlayer/flatlayer-js-sdk/docs/advanced-filtering.md

 ## Introduction

-The Flatlayer SDK offers powerful filtering capabilities to retrieve precise data from your Flatlayer CMS.
+The Flatlayer SDK provides powerful filtering capabilities to retrieve precise data from your Flatlayer CMS.
 This guide demonstrates how to construct complex queries using the Filter Query Language (FQL) with correct JavaScript syntax.
+Mastering these filtering techniques will allow you to create efficient and tailored queries for your application needs.

 ## Basic Usage